tseringgg/rotmgppebot/README.md

-# 🧙 Discord PPE Bot
+# 🧙 ROTMG PPE Discord Bot

 A comprehensive Discord bot for managing **Petless Player Experience (PPE)** competitions in Realm of the Mad God communities.
 Track loot, manage bonuses, calculate points, and maintain leaderboards with automated precision.